How to Connect Your Substack to Google Search Console

 Despite what you may have read, you can still connect your account even if you have a newer newsletter.
 Here's how and why you should.

 Hello everyone.
 This week I am walking us through the process of connecting your Substack account to Google Search Console and why you should do it.
 Despite what you might have heard that you can no longer connect to GSC because of changes Substack has made on its back end, there is still an easy way to do it, which we’ll get into here.
+Once you link your accounts, check out this post on how to use the GSC to improve your search performance.

 This piece will cover: